-Program management emerged as an extension of project management in the late 20th Century.
-This extension came from the increasing complexity of the projects, increasing importance and necessity of linking projects with the strategic objectives and increasing number of interrelated projects to be managed simultaneously.
+his role emerged as an extension of project management in the late 20th Century.
+This extension came from the increasing complexity of the projects, increasing importance and the necessity of linking projects with the strategic objectives and increasing number of interrelated projects to be managed simultaneously.
 Let’s begin by defining what program management is.

 What is program management?

 Merriam Webster Dictionary defines a program as “a plan or system under which action may be taken towards a goal” whereas PMI defines it as “related projects, subsidiary programs, and program activities managed in a coordinated manner to obtain benefits not available from managing them individually.”
 I would suggest defining it as a program is a collection of various components each having their own goals aiming to create and execute a mindset to realize benefits and obtain a synergy.
 The components mentioned in this definition can be projects, portfolios, and operations.
 The program is expected to focus on how to obtain benefits by managing these related components in a coordinated and effective way.

 A growing organization cannot escape from the increasing numbers of projects and complexity.
 Program management provides these organizations with a new system to overcome this complexity by managing related projects in a coordinated way and creating benefits which could not be created otherwise.

 In today’s dynamic environment and fierce competition, solely projects and their products cannot be sufficient to reach the defined company-wide goals and strategies.
 The defined and realized benefits as a result of the programs will be the crucial approaches for the organizations to achieve their vision.